harddy-bit/QuikrDataScrap/README.md

 # QuikrDataScrap
-Python script to scrap the name of jobs from the quikr website.
+Python Script to Scrap the name of jobs from the Quikr Website.